Key takeaways

 By Developer Profile

-Expert pushing limits (Stage 7-8): → Gastown for maximum parallelism; Metaswarm for structured quality enforcement; Ralph for simpler approach
+Expert pushing limits (Stage 7-8): → Gastown for maximum parallelism; oh-my-claudecode for the staged pipeline; Metaswarm for structured quality enforcement

-Enterprise with security requirements: → Genie (Cosine) for air-gapped deployment; for orchestration with enterprise features, evaluate Tembo
+Enterprise with security requirements: → Cosine for air-gapped/sovereign deployment; for orchestration with enterprise features, evaluate Tembo

 Full-stack developer wanting AI assistance: → Pythagora for IDE integration with debugging; or use modern tools like Claude Code directly

-Learning about autonomous coding: → GPT Engineer and Smol Developer for historical context
+Learning about autonomous coding: → GPT Engineer and Smol Developer for historical context; AgentHub's design notes for agent-native VCS ideas

 Market Outlook